Dhokla (Suji – Semolina)

 - Pinch of turmeric (haldi)

-- 2 tablespoon cilantro (hara dhania) finely chopped
+- 2 Tbsp cilantro (hara dhania finely chopped)

-- 1 teaspoon Eno’s fruit salt (Sodium Bicarbonate and Citric Acid, available in Indian grocery stores))
+- 1 tsp Eno’s fruit salt (Sodium Bicarbonate and Citric Acid, available in Indian grocery stores))

 Utensils to steam Dhokla: